Lady Gaga: Born This Way Foundation

 On the 2018 World Kindness Day, Gaga partnered with the foundation to bring food and relief to a Red Cross shelter for people who have been forced to evacuate homes due to the California wildfires.
 The foundation also partnered with Starbucks and SoulCycle to thank California firefighters for their relief work during the crisis.
-The singer had to previously evacuate her own home during the Woolsey Fire which spread through parts of Malibu.

-In March 2019, she penned a letter to supporters of the Born This Way Foundation, announcing the launch of a new pilot program for a teen mental health first aid project with the National Council for Behavioral Health.
+Gaga had to previously evacuate her own home during the Woolsey Fire which spread through parts of Malibu.
+In March 2019, she penned a letter to supporters of the BTWF, announcing the launch of a new pilot program for a teen mental health first aid project with the National Council for Behavioral Health.
 Gaga revealed her personal struggles with mental health in her letter and how she was able to get support which saved her life: "I know what it means to have someone support me and understand what I'm going through, and every young person in the world should have someone to turn to when they're hurting.
 It saved my life, and it will save theirs."

-In September 2020, Gaga released an anthology book, Channel Kindness: Stories of Kindness and Community, featuring fifty-one stories about kindness, bravery, and resilience from young people all over the world collected by the Born This Way Foundation, and introduced by herself.
-She had been promoting it with a 21 days of kindness challenge on her social media, using the "BeKind21" hashtag.
-In 2021, Gaga collaborated with the Champagne house Dom Pérignon to release a limited edition of Rosé Vintage 2005 bottles along with a sculpture designed by her.
-The 110 exclusive pieces will be sold at private sales, and the profits will benefit the foundation.
+In September 2020, Gaga released an anthology book, Channel Kindness: Stories of Kindness and Community, featuring fifty-one stories about kindness, bravery, and resilience from young people all over the world collected by the BTWF, and introduced by herself.
+She promoted it with a 21 days of kindness challenge on her social media, using the "BeKind21" hashtag.
+In 2021, Gaga collaborated with the Champagne house Dom Pérignon to benefit the BTWF by releasing a limited edition of Rosé Vintage 2005 bottles along with a sculpture designed by her.
+The 110 exclusive pieces were sold at private sales, and the profit of $570,000 was donated to the foundation.
 On the 2021 World Kindness Day, Gaga released a 30-minute special, titled The Power of Kindness, as part of the foundation's Channel Kindness program, in which together with a mental health expert and a group of eleven young people, she explored the connection between kindness and mental health.